Easy Halloween Diorama Apothecary Jars

-Making these apothecary jars took about 10 minutes, followed by several hours and hundreds of photos to reduce glare.
+Which was followed by several hours trying to reduce the glare in the photos.
+The photos still don’t do the dioramas justice, but they are nice enough to give you the idea.
 The jars are nice and shiny which is wonderful for making them pretty but for photos that’s another story.

 These little-haunted houses are easy to find, I saw them at Home Sense, Michaels and even the dollar store.
 I chose this one for the glitter.
 The tree is a Halloween pick from Michaels and the little cat on the pumpkin is from Michaels miniature Halloween displays.